Berlin Hbf

 bullet pointBefore you buy your tickets

 Take a moment to read these tips for buying European train tickets.
 They answer all the usual questions, such as "Do I need to book in advance or can I just buy at the station?", "Can I stop off?", "Are there Senior fares?" and that old favourite, "Should I buy an $800 railpass or just buy a €35 point-to-point ticket online?".
-Click here to understand how far ahead you can buy train tickets.
+How far ahead can you buy train tickets?

 bullet pointEuropean train travel FAQ